 Mounier-Kühn syndrome is diagnosed when the coronal and the sagittal diameters of the trachea, measured on plain chest radiography or computed tomography (CT), are greater than 25 mm and 27 mm, respectively, in males, and greater than 21 mm and 23 mm in females.
 Fiberoptic bronchoscopy shows dilatation of the trachea and proximal bronchi, expiratory collapse in case of tracheomalacia, and possible presence of diverticula on the posterior wall.
 Biopsies of broncheal and tracheal wall tissue show loss of elastic fibers but are usually unnecessary.
 Pulmonary function tests can be normal or show varying degrees of airflow obstruction and increased residual volume.

-Differential diagnosis includes lower respiratory tract infections like bronchitis and chronic obstructive pulmonary disease, ankylosing spondylitis (see these terms), and Williams-Campbell syndrome.
+Differential diagnosis includes lower respiratory tract infections like bronchitis and chronic obstructive pulmonary disease, ankylosing spondylitis, and Williams-Campbell syndrome (see these terms).

 The disease is sporadic in most cases, although several familial cases have been described.

 Treatment is symptomatic.
 Chest physiotherapy can be proposed to improve mucociliary clearance and antibiotics are administered for treatment of pulmonary infections.
 Some patients may benefit from non-invasive positive-pressure ventilation, also needed at night in severe cases.
 Insertion of a tracheal or tracheobronchial stent, with or without surgical tracheobronchoplasty, was shown to reduce airway collapsibility in some cases with tracheomalacia.
 Double lung transplantation has been successful in one case.